 Yields from mango trees were more favourable from hired labour as this produced a significant outcome (4,298.9kg) as compared to the response from family labour (3,283.2kg).
 There was no significant difference in yields between the use of hired labour and blended use of hired and family labour, (P≤0.05) (2984.02kg) (Table 2).

 Yields from mango trees were more favourable from hired labour as this produced a significant outcome.
-This result was supported by the finding of Get Farms (2023), who reported that mango farming plays a crucial role in rural development by generating employment opportunities and fostering community growth.
-Get Farms (2023), affirms further that it provides seasonal employment during planting, harvesting and post-harvesting activities, creating income for a diverse labour force The demand for hired labour increases due to land expansion and due to a shift from family labour, including that of children, to hired labour (Baffour et al., 2019).
+This result was supported by the findings of Get Farms (2023), who reported that mango farming plays a crucial role in rural development by generating employment opportunities and fostering community growth.
+Get Farms (2023), affirms further that it provides seasonal employment during planting, harvesting and post-harvesting activities, creating income for a diverse labour force.
+The demand for hired labour increases due to land expansion and due to a shift from family labour, including that of children, to hired labour (Baffour et al., 2019).

 There was no significant difference in yields between the use of hired labour and the blended use of hired and family labour.
 Consequently, the finding was again in agreement with that of Ayaz and Mughal, (2022) who reported that farm yield decreases by 0.07% with a one per cent increase in farm size but gets insignificant or increases by 0.034% when family labour cost is measured at market wages rather than the marginal.